rcech44/snake_sdl/README.md

 # Snek
 Very simple game made in C using SDL library.
 All assets such as font and pictures are not mine and were only used for personal purposes.
+I would like to thank my university teacher for providing me suitable template with working SDL library.

 In-game screenshot: